Links & Resources

 Link URL: http://www.rsthomaspoetry.co.uk

 The annual RS Thomas Literary Festival celebrates RS Thomas in the Welsh seaside town where he was vicar and wrote some of his best poetry.
 The 2018 Festival will be from 29th June to 1st July 2018, with speakers from America and a special one day event of music inspired by Thomas’s poetry in Bangor Cathedral.
-Look out for further details on the website in due course.
+Details on the website in due course.

 Link URL: http://www.journeying.co.uk